sourcegraph/about/blogposts/faster-smoother-github-code-browsing.md

 ## Get it now

 [Install the Sourcegraph browser extension for Chrome or Firefox](https://docs.sourcegraph.com/integration/browser_extension).
-If you’ve already installed it, your browser will automatically update the extension, so you’ll already have these new features.
+If you've already installed it, your browser will automatically update the extension, so you’ll already have these new features.

 Feedback or questions?
 Tweet us [@srcgraph](https://twitter.com/srcgraph).